 What happens if I’m caught driving impaired?

-Because driving impaired is illegal nationwide, charges could range from misdemeanors to felony offenses, depending on your state.
+Because impaired driving is illegal nationwide, charges could range from misdemeanors to felony offenses, depending on your state.
 In addition, a person convicted of impaired driving could have their driver’s license revoked and face jail time.
 The NHTSA reports that a first-time offense can cost a driver up to $10,000 in fines and legal fees.

 How would an impaired driving offense impact my car insurance premium?